wkumari/draft-vandergaast-edns-client-subnet/README.md

    If the address of the client does not match any network in the cache, then the Recursive Resolver MUST behave as if no match was found and perform resolution as usual.
-This is necessary to avoid suboptimal replies in the cache from being returned to the wrong clients, and to avoid a single query coming from a client on a different network from polluting the cache with a suboptimal response for all the users of that resolver.
+This is necessary to avoid tailored responses in the cache from being returned to the wrong clients, and to avoid a single query coming from a client on a different network from polluting the cache with a tailored response for all the users of that resolver.

-   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the ECS option that it received from another client, a short SOURCE PREFIX-LENGTH in the original query could
+   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the ECS option that it received from another client, a short SOURCE PREFIX-LENGTH in the original query could cause a tailored response to be returned by the Authoritative